 The D24M-SEC camera kit consists of the camera, Ethernet cable, lens, wrench, camera- and software manuals and mounting hardware.
 You choose from one of several lenses when ordering the camera.
-My cost from Global Surveillance Systems, a Mobotix distributor, was about $875.00 for the camera and L32 (32mm, 60 degree wide) lens.
+My cost was about $875.00 for the camera and L32 (32mm, 60 degree wide) lens.

 The Mobotix D24M is a Power-over-Ethernet (PoE) camera, meaning the single Ethernet cable supplies both communications and power, which greatly simplifies the wiring and installation.

 Mobotix D24M-SEC Features

 The Mobotix D24M camera is loaded with features, the most important for my application being:

 - 2048 x 1536 pixel color high resolution

 - On-board digital video recorder (DVR) with up to 32GB of flash memory